inBeat/inbeat-website/content/top-influencers/tiktok/songwriters/_index.md

 ---
-title: Top 10 Songwriters TikTok Influencers in 2023
+title: Top 10 Songwriters TikTok Influencers In 2023
 description: >-
   Find top songwriters TikTok influencers in 2023.
-Most popular hashtags: #duet #fyp #foryoupage #voiceeffects.
+Most popular hashtags: #duet #fyp #foryou.
 platform: TikTok
-hits: 509
+hits: 586
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our database aggregates 509 TikTok influencers like this for you to collaborate.
+text_bottom: Our search engine has 586 TikTok influencers like this for you to pitch.
 profiles:
   - username: "iamjordiofficial"
     fullname: >-